bitovi/academy/src/typescript/7-generics.md

 @body

+## Overview

+WHY GENERICS

 ## Generics

 Generics are a way of writing abstract code that allows the determination of types to be handled when the code is used.
 Generics let us reuse code for different types and improve maintainability.

+ALLOWS YOU TO WRITE LINKED LIST WITH TYPE SAFETY - EXPLICITLY SHOW MAINTAINABILITY

+INTRODUCE EXAMPLE, EXPLAIN WHY GENERICS, EXPLAIN SYNTAX

 @sourceref ./7-1-basic.html
 @codepen